cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.2.md

 An [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) can upgrade your CockroachDB {{ site.data.products.dedicated }} cluster from the CockroachDB {{ site.data.products.cloud }} Console.
 This page guides you through the process of upgrading.

 {{site.data.alerts.callout_success}}
 Upgrading from {{ page.prev_version }} to {{ page.pre_production_preview_version }} is a major-version upgrade.
 Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
-Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [upgrade policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy#pre-production-preview).
+Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [CockroachDB Cloud Upgrade Policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy#pre-production-preview).
 After a cluster is upgraded to a Pre-Production Preview release, it is automatically upgraded to all subsequent releases within the same major version—including additional beta and RC releases, the GA release, and subsequent patch releases after GA, as patch version upgrades.
-To learn more, refer to the [Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}#patch-version-upgrades).
+To learn more, refer to [Patch Version Upgrades]({% link cockroachcloud/upgrade-policy.md %}#patch-version-upgrades).
 {{site.data.alerts.end}}
 {% else %}
 {{site.data.alerts.callout_success}}
 Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
-Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [upgrade policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
+Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [CockroachDB Cloud Upgrade Policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
 {{site.data.alerts.end}}
 {% endif %}